 - 1. hold a masters degree from a regionally accredited college or university, - 2. complete a special education course as a prerequisite if not previously completed, (Not required for Community Counseling.) - 3. be unconditionally admitted and complete all additional admission requirements identified in the specific program, hold a valid master's level certification in the same instructional support area or teaching field in which the Class AA certificate is sought, (not required for Community Counseling).
-Students seeking an Ed.S. in ILA will need to complete the RHO route prior to program admission if not currently holding a Class A in Instructional Leadership or Educational Administration. - 4.
-Have an acceptable score on the appropriate entrance exam, official test score required.
-Required scores are as follows: GRE 850 combined (old) OR 290 combined (new), MAT 385, GMAT 380. - Successful completion of a criminal background check/ fingerprinting.
+Students seeking an Ed.S. in ILA will need to complete the RHO route prior to program admission if not currently holding a Class A in Instructional Leadership or Educational Administration. - Have an acceptable score on the appropriate entrance exam, official test score required.
+Required scores are as follows: GRE 850 combined (old) OR 290 combined (new), MAT 385, GMAT 380.
+(Not required for Instructional Leadership and Administration.) - 5.
+Successful completion of a criminal background check/ fingerprinting.